top of page

 Q. May I bring more than one of the required items or anything additional?

 A. You should not bring anything extra unless you have a medical reason.
-Chod is all about cutting attachment, so one is encouraged to have a bare minimum.
+Krodhikali Chod practice is all about cutting attachment, so one is encouraged to have a bare minimum.

 Q. May I bring my lungtas (prayer flags) to hang on the land?